timur-harin/Fall24FlutterCourse/lib/templates/lab2/README.md

 ## Mixins

-Create a mixin named JsonSerializable with a method toJson which returns a Map representation of the class.
-Apply this mixin to the Book class so that calling toJson on a Book instance returns a Map with keys title, author, and numberOfPages.
+Define a mixin named Readable that provides a method read.
+The read method should print out a message indicating that the book is being read.

 ## Function